intel-iot-devkit/how-to-code-samples/access-control/java/README.md

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git

-Want to download a .zip file?
-In your web browser, go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
+To download a .zip file, in your web browser go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
 Once the .zip file is downloaded, uncompress it, and then use the files in the directory for this example.

 ## Adding the program to Intel® System Studio IoT Edition

- ** The following screenshots are from the Alarm clock sample; however the technique for adding the program is the same, just with different source files and jars.
+ ** The following screenshots are from the Alarm clock sample; however, the technique for adding the program is the same but with different source files and jars.

-Open Intel® System Studio IoT Edition, it will start by asking for a workspace directory.
-Choose one and click OK.
+Open Intel® System Studio IoT Edition.
+It will start by asking for a workspace directory; choose one and then click OK.

 In Intel® System Studio IoT Edition, select File -> new -> **Intel(R) IoT Java Project**:

 ![](./../../images/java/new project.png)

-Give the project the name "AccessControl" and click Next.
+Give the project the name "AccessControl" and then click Next.

 ![](./../../images/java/project name.png)